SilverTuxedo/JoyConBridge/README.md

 	* `PYTHON_ROOT`: The directory where Python is installed.
 * Build using Visual Studio.

-If you don't want to change your environment variables, you can manually replace `$(...)` occurences in `Boost.Python.props`.
+If you don't want to change your environment variables, you can manually replace `$(...)` occurrences in `Boost.Python.props`.

 ## Limitations